Scranton Car Accident Attorney

 Car Accidents & Pedestrians in Pennsylvania

 In certain scenarios, motor vehicle operators and the passengers in the cabin are not the only individuals injured.
 Pedestrian related crashes make up only 3.2% of the total reported traffic crashes in the state of Pennsylvania, but accounted for more than 13.2% of fatalities involved in auto accidents during the reporting year of 2017.
-Pedestrian accidents can result in some of the most serious injuries and fatalities, as pedestrians have no protective surroundings.
+Motor vehicle accidents involving pedestrians can result in some of the most serious injuries and fatalities, as pedestrians have no protective surroundings.

 Some of the most common causes of pedestrian accidents result from daily activities while people are crossing intersections or exercising.
 In Pennsylvania the right of way belongs to the pedestrian, so these accidents frequently occur as a result of a driver’s negligence or lack of attention.
 If you or a loved one has been injured or killed in a pedestrian accident, call the law firm of Rosenbaum & Associates to discuss the next steps with an experienced auto accident attorney.